kgothatsontsane/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# C Programming - Pointers, Arrays, and Functions :computer: :wrench:
+# C - More pointers, arrays and strings

 ## Project Overview :mag: